DmitryPustovit/AutoBack/README.md

 Tech Specs
 ==========
 Written in C# using the .net framework.
-Originally writes in Visual Studios 2012 Express.
+Originally writen in Visual Studios 2013 Express.

 Update